vclabsysbio/scRNAseq_DVtimecourse/README.md

 3. Highly variable genes and pathway analyses

-   - Investigate Pearson Correlation Coefficient and PCAs
+   - Construct Pearson Correlation Coefficient and PCAs
    - Construct unsupervised hierarchical clustering from top 500 genes on PCs
    - Investigate GO enrichments of each cluster using gProfiler2

 4. Trajectory and pseudotime analyses

    - Create Monocle's object using the information from Seurat's object
 - Construct trajectory and pseudotime using Monocle3
-   - Set Naive at the root of pseudotime
+   - Set Naive at the root of pseudotime for CD4+ T cells and B cell subpopulations
+   - Set Effector CD8-3 at the root for effector CD8+ subpopulations